 Exploring Tulum by Bike

-Biking around Tulum was probably my favorite way to get around and a great option if you are visiting Tulum on a budget.
-Staying in the city center means biking 20-40 minutes to reach the beach resorts and restaurants in the hotel zone.
+Biking around Tulum is probably my favorite way to get around and a great option if you are visiting Tulum on a budget.
+Staying in the city center means biking 30-45 minutes to reach the beach resorts and restaurants in the hotel zone.
 There is a bike path along the main road (109) which allowed me to feel relatively safe while getting around.
-Once you hit the beach road the traffic is much slower and more manageable.
+Once you hit the beach road the traffic is much slower.

 Tulum by Taxi

 Fortunately, taxis are also readily available if you aren’t looking to get a bit of extra cardio in!
-Taxis from the center to the beach road typically cost $5-8 depending on the exact destinations.
+Taxis from the center to the beach road typically cost 300 MXN ($15 USD), depending on the exact destinations.
 If you are traveling in a couple or group then this may even be a cheaper option for your Tulum budget.

 Tulum by Collectivo

-Admittedly I did not take any collectivos on this trip, however, I experience them on my previous trip down to Mexico.
 These are the cheapest option for anyone traveling to Tulum on a budget.
 You can get from the city center to the beach for as cheap as 50 cents!
+These are also a good option for getting to some of the nearby cenotes.
 However, you will need to flag down a van on one of the designated routes.
 You can get more specific information at your accommodation.
 One thing to note is that if the van is full then you’ll have to wait until the next available, which could definitely add to your travel time!

 Best things to do in Tulum on a Budget

-Since I only had a few days in Tulum, as was looking for maximum beach and eating time, I only went on a few excursions to the major spots.
-If you have some more time then I recommend heading to some of the neighboring areas as well, such as Mahahual and Valladolid.
+Most likely you only have a few days in Tulum, in which case you’ll want to maximize seeing exactly what Tulum itself has to offer.
+If you have some more time then I recommend heading to some of the neighboring areas as well, such as Mahahual and Valladolid, where you’ll find my favorite cenote, Cenote Oxman.

 Visit Gran Cenote